 How’s the view like from the MIDDLE of the river?
 Experience it for yourself by heading under the Southgate footbridge to the retro-chic island café floating atop the Yarra.
-Named after the mythical creature that’s been said to reside deep within the river, Ponyfish Island is great for you and your mates to enjoy yummy share platters paired with a chilled bevvy of choice whilst watching the sun kiss the skyline.
+Named after the mythical creature that’s been said to reside deep within the river, Ponyfish Island is great for you and your mates to enjoy yummy share platters paired with a chilled beverage of choice while watching the sun dip under the skyline.

 THE GENERAL ASSEMBLY

 Up for a refreshing beer by the river?
 Look no further.
 It’s just a stone’s throw from the Yarra and stocked with all of the Matilda Bay Brewing Co beers on tap.
-We recommend grabbing a sampling paddle of five beers for $16.
-Imagine your drink paired with The Hopkin’s River grass-fed steak, grilled in a wood-fired Josper oven and served with shoestring fries or crushed kipfler potatoes.
+Pair your beer or cocktail jug of choice with a Hopkin’s River grass-fed steak, grilled in a wood-fired Josper oven and served with shoestring fries or crushed kipfler potatoes.
 It’s beef and beer heaven.

 ARBORY BAR & EATERY

 Whether it’s breakfast, lunch, dinner or supper alfresco, Arbory’s the place to be.
 Open daily from 7.30am till late, the city’s longest bar is sandwiched between two of Melbourne’s greatest assets – Flinders Street Station and the Yarra River.
 With a focus on loaded sangas and burgers (all served with crinkle-cut chips) like the New England lobster roll, Arbory is the perfect Summer hang-out spot—especially with a jug of Pimms No.1 Cup to split between you and a friend.

 THE MEAT & WINE CO

 The Southbank branch of The Meat & Wine Co offers an amazing view in every direction.
-Its perfect position overlooks the river AND the CBD, plus, the impressive open kitchen adds a theatrical element to the dining experience.
-On top of that, all of their dishes are beautifully crafted with the paddock to plate philosophy.
+Its perfect position overlooks both the river CBD, plus, the impressive open kitchen adds a theatrical element to the dining experience.
+On top of that, all of their dishes are beautifully crafted with their paddock to plate philosophy.

-The waterfront restaurant bar has not one, but three levels serving up succulent skewers, saucy ribs and an extensive steak range paired with Australia’s most unique wines.
+The waterfront restaurant bar has not one, but three levels serving up succulent skewers, slow-cooked ribs and an extensive steak range paired with unique Aussie wines.
 Up for something smaller?
 Check out their sides and salads menu with options like cauliflower with roasted tahini yoghurt, and old faithful, Mac and Cheese.

-What about those who’ve got bottomless pits for stomachs?
-You’ll want to drop by Melbourne’s Langham Hotel to visit this lively riverfront buffet of inventive fine dining from around the world.
-Choose between breakfast, lunch and dinner buffets to suit the special occasion.
-Their adorable Smurf-themed high tea’s one to bring the kids.
+If you’ve got a bottomless pit for a stomach then you’ll want to drop by Melbourne’s Langham Hotel to visit their lively riverfront buffet full of inventive fine dining from around the world.
+Choose from breakfast, lunch and dinner buffets to suit the special occasion and admire our wonderful city.

 By The Bay

-For this charming Middle Eastern canteen by the harbour, you’ll want to bring all your friends to enjoy a mouth-watering spread that’s meant to be shared amongst vegetarians and carnivores alike.
-Right in the heart of Docklands at the end of Central Pier, enjoy your meal on Mama’s Terrace for the full effect.
+For this charming Middle Eastern canteen by the harbour, you’ll want to bring all your friends to enjoy a mouth-watering spread meant to be shared among vegetarians and carnivores alike.
+Right in the heart of Docklands at the end of Central Pier, we recommend eating your meal on Mama’s Terrace for the full effect.
 Make sure you leave room for the Baklava (trust us).

 THE CERBERUS BEACH HOUSE